 Creating economic and social value at our bases and destinations are important objectives that underline Norwegian's ambition to be a good corporate citizen.
-Our contributions on the economic aspect support the UN's SDG #8: "Promote inclusive and sustainable economic growth, employment and decent work for all".
+Our contributions on the economic aspect support the UN's SDG #8: "Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all".
 Norwegian's sustainability work on the economic aspects also involves engaging in voluntary initiatives in order to fight poverty.